 You can create a cluster using the Failover Cluster Manager UI, or using PowerShell.
 Both of these can be installed on Windows Server 2012 or Remote Server Administration Tools (RSAT) for Windows Server 2012.

 1. Open Failover Cluster Manager - it can be opened from Server Manager using the Tools menu:

 2. In the Failover Cluster Manager, choose the “Create Cluster…” action, which can be found in 3 places:

 3. The Create Cluster Wizard initializes.
 Review the information on the Before You Begin screen.
 Click Next

 4. Enter the names of all the servers that will be part of the cluster.
-Note: More that none node can be specified at a time using comma separation.
+Note: More than one node can be specified at a time, using comma separation.

 Example: MyServer1, MyServer2, MyServer3

 5. If the nodes specified have not been validated, the following page in the wizard will be shown.
 It’s highly recommended to validate the configuration before you create the cluster.
 This will help ensure that the servers are connected and configured correctly and that it can be supported by Microsoft:

 6. In the “Cluster Name” field, provide a NetBIOS name to be used as the cluster name.
 This cluster name is also the name that can be used to connect to the cluster to manage it.
 During cluster creation, a computer object will also be created in the Active Directory domain and Organizational Unit where the cluster nodes computer objects are located.
 If the servers have no NICs configured for DHCP, then this page will also prompt for a static IP address.
 If any of the networks are configured for DHCP, then this will not be shown and an IPv4 DHCP assigned address will be used.
 Click Next: